 People with mild symptoms may not report a problem, while others, such as adolescent girls and women with an underdeveloped breast, may not seek advice until later in life.
 For this reason, experts think that more people — as many as 1 in 7,000 — may have the condition.

 Experts do not know exactly what causes Poland syndrome.
-However, there is plenty of research to suggest that the underdevelopment of an artery during a critical period in fetal development may be the cause.
+However, there is plenty of

 Experts do not consider Poland syndrome itself to be an inherited condition.
 However, it is possible that family members share a genetic susceptibility to blood flow problems in early fetal development.